Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 You’ll experience a fairly significant decrease in your monthly energy bill with the regular use of an exchanger.
 When the exchanger is simply pushing outdoor air into your home, instead of cooling it, you’ll only expend energy on the fan, as none of the other components are activated.
 It should go without saying that a fan uses less energy than a condenser and a compressor.
 Of course, this option is not so appealing when the temperatures reach the 90s and above.

 If you are looking for an energy-efficient way to reduce the humidity in your home, look to the humble exchanger.
 Not only do these AC components naturally limit humidity, with functionality not entirely dissimilar to a dedicated dehumidifier, but they also reduce the chances of mold and mildew.
+If you ever notice that your AC is not cooling, it may be due to a faulty exchanger that needs to be inspected and possibly repaired.

 If you want to decrease odorous gasses and other pollutants from the home, switch on the exchanger.
 These air conditioner components do the job without adding too much to your energy bill.